On the dynamics of endomorphisms of affine surfaces: Boundary

 \begin{prop}[\cite{goodmanAffineOpenSubsets1969}, Proposition 1 and 2] Let $X_0$ be an affine variety and let $\iota: X_0 \hookrightarrow X$ be an open embedding into a projective variety, then the subvariety $X \setminus X_0$ is connected and of pure codimension 1. \end{prop}

 Set

-we call it the \emph{boundary} of $X_0$ in $X$; by Proposition \ref{PropBoundaryIsCurve} it is a curve when $X_0$ is a surface.
+we call it the \emph{boundary} of $X_0$ in $X$; by Proposition \ref{PropBoundaryIsCurve} it is a possibly reducible curve when $X_0$ is a surface.

-\begin{thm}[\cite{goodmanAffineOpenSubsets1969}] Let $X$ be a normal proper surface and $U$ an open dense affine subset of $X$ (that is an open dense subset of $X$ that is also an affine variety) such that $V := X \setminus U$ is locally factorial (each local ring is a unique factorization domain), then there exists an ample divisor $H$ on $X$ such that $\supp H = V$. \end{thm}
+\begin{thm}[\cite{goodmanAffineOpenSubsets1969}] Let $X$ be a normal proper surface and $U$ an open dense affine subset of $X$ (that is an open dense subset of $X$ that is also an affine variety) such that every point of $V := X \setminus U$ is factorial (i.e its local ring is a UFD), then there exists an ample effective divisor $H$ on $X$ such that $\supp H = V$. \end{thm} In particular, the condition on the theorem holds if the singular points of $X$ are contained in $U$.
 In fact, Goodman shows that Theorem \ref{ThmGoodmanExistenceAmpleDivisorAtInfinity} holds in higher dimension with the only difference that you may need to do some blow-ups at infinity to find an ample divisor.